jerrod-lessel/postfire-debris-flow/README.md

 **Vegetation change is not soil burn severity.** The 270 dNBR threshold used here classifies moderate and high severity from vegetation change.
 M1 was calibrated against soil burn severity, which USGS maps with BAER field teams.
 The two correlate but are not the same, and in chaparral they diverge in a known direction: the shrubs burn completely, giving very high dNBR, while the soil underneath may only be moderately affected.
 The 76.5% figure reported above is therefore plausibly higher than a soil burn severity map would give.
 Running the threshold at 200, 270 and 350 is the planned sensitivity axis.

+The comparison against the USGS assessment narrows this.
+Their F, which is mean catchment dNBR, agrees with this project's at r = 0.965, so the two pipelines measure dNBR consistently.
+The open question is the classification threshold applied to it inside T, not the dNBR itself.

 **Basins cover 87.6% of the burn area, not all of it.** Trunk canyons with more than 8 km² of contributing area are outside the model's calibration range and cannot serve as source basins.
 Those unassigned valley floors are exactly where debris flows travel and where damage occurs, so the map describes where flows initiate rather than where they end up.

 **S barely varies.** STATSGO map units are 1 to 10 km² against a median basin of 0.38 km², so most basins sit inside a single map unit.
 Across the entire Bridge Fire, S spans 0.242 to 0.339.
 Its coefficient is the largest in the model, but with that little spread it acts closer to a constant offset than a discriminator.
 Almost all the between-basin variation in the results comes from T. The SSURGO pass exists to quantify whether finer soil data changes that.

-**The ingest is not cross-validated.** See the validation section.
-Only the model implementation has been checked against pfdf.
+**The ingest is compared but not fully explained.** See the validation section.
+It agrees with the USGS assessment on spatial pattern and on dNBR, and differs systematically on terrain and soil.
+The terrain difference is not separated from the basin size difference, and the soil aggregation rule is inferred from a distribution match rather than identified.

 **Likelihood only.** The Gartner (2014) volume model and the combined hazard classification are not implemented, so this says how likely a debris flow is, not how big.